The Ob/Gyn Research Labs

 To be considered for the OGGS scholarship, the application forms provided must be submitted to the Obstetrics and Gynaecology Department Research Committee (Chair Dr. Shepherd, London Regional Cancer Program, Room A4-836 on or before TBA.
 The applications must be typed and the forms will be available by contacting either Dr. Trevor Shepherd (for a Word version) or by downloading from the links below (Word and PDF versions) in the "Documentation" section.

-The following documentation is required* by on or before TBA.
+The following documentation is required* by or before June 14, 2014.

 - ONE original of the application form, list of publications,and a one-page outline of proposed research